Click plan to view in Google Maps

 to spend his days playing with his dogs which were

-trained to dance, jump, and even smoke pipes. |
+trained to dance, jump, and even smoke pipes.

 Around 1900 much

-was purchased, consolidated and large estates constructed.
+of the open land around Banjo Town was purchased, consolidated and large estates constructed.

-Atterbury succeeded Mr Cassatt as President of the Pennsylvania
+Atterbury had succeeded Cassatt as President of the PRR and purchased Cassatt's land when he took over the

-Robert Leaming Montgomery, founder of the present day brokerage
+Robert Leaming Montgomery, founder of the present day brokerage Janney Montgomery Scott, purchased the land from Tryon

-the inspiration for Philip Barry's Broadway play and subsequent film "The Philadelphia Story" (starring Katherine Hepburn, Cary Grant & James Stuart).
-The story was later adapted for the Hollywood musical production “High Society” (starring Frank Sinatra, Bing Crosby & Grace Kelly).
-As lifelong friends of the Scott family Barry is said to have based his story, and particularly Tracy Lord (the character played by Katherine Hepburn), on the Colonel's daughter, Hope Montgomery Scott.
+the inspiration for Philip Barry's Broadway play and subsequent film The Philadelphia Story (starring Katherine Hepburn, Cary Grant & James Stewart).
+The story was later adapted for the Hollywood musical production High Society (starring Frank Sinatra, Bing Crosby & Grace Kelly).
+As lifelong friends of the Scott family Barry is said to have based his story, and particularly Tracy Lord, the character played by Katherine Hepburn, on the Colonel's daughter, Hope Montgomery Scott.
+More about that can be found here.

 If one can conversely

-visualize Banjotown at that time as a mixed community,
+visualize Banjo Town at that time as a mixed community,

 with ducks, pigs and chickens running around, several